 Looking for affordable OEM 2004 Toyota Highlander Shock Absorber?
 Explore our comprehensive catalogue of genuine 2004 Toyota Highlander Shock Absorber.
 All our parts are covered by the manufacturer's warranty.
 Plus, our straightforward return policy and speedy delivery service ensure an unparalleled shopping experience.
 We look forward to your visit!

-Q: How can you effectively service and repair the shock absorber in the rear strut assembly on 2004 Toyota Highlander?
+Q: How to replace the shock absorber assy front LH on 2004 Toyota Highlander?